Bahakahri/EMUNFPA/README.md

-# EMUNFPA
+# Data Cleansing, Python Automation, and Visual Insights: Enhancing Disease Database Analysis with Excess Mortality Excel Table
-Data Cleansing, Python Automation, and Visual Insights: Enhancing Disease Database Analysis with Excess Mortality Excel Table
+Led a comprehensive data enhancement initiative by conducting rigorous cleansing and preprocessing of certificates of disease database, ensuring data quality and consistency for precise analysis.
+Leveraging Python scripting and data manipulation libraries such as Pandas, I optimized data cleaning.